Conditions and diseases

 What is it?

-The heart has four cardiac valves: the aortic valve, the mitral valve, the pulmonary valve and the tricuspid valve.
+The heart has four heart valves: the aortic, mitral, pulmonary and tricuspid valves.

 Left side:

-• The mitral valve is between the left chamber (ventricle) and the anterior chamber (atrium).
+• The mitral valve is between the left ventricle and the atrium.
 They facilitate blood flow from the anterior chamber to the chamber.

-• The aortic valve carries the blood from the left chamber to the aorta.
+• The aortic valve carries the blood from the left ventricle to the aorta.
 The oxygen-rich blood is brought from the aorta to the entire body.

 Right side:

-• The tricuspid valve is between the right anterior chamber and the chamber.
+• The tricuspid valve is between the right ventricle and the atrium.
 It directs the blood from the right anterior chamber to the right chamber.

-• The pulmonary valve is between the right chamber and the pulmonary artery.
+• The pulmonary valve is between the right atrium and the pulmonary artery.
 It directs the blood flow of oxygen-depleted blood from the right chamber to the lungs.

-The failing valve can be constricted (allowing less blood through) or leaking (blood flow back).
+The failing valve can be constricted (allowing less blood through) or leaking (blood flows back).

 Symptoms

-With valve problems, symptoms only tend to arise once they are at an advanced stage.
+With valve disease, symptoms only tend to arise once they are at an advanced stage.
 Many people have no or few symptoms initially.

 Possible symptoms include: